 Knowledge has become readily available.
 Anything someone wants to know is accessible with a click of a button or voice command.

-Keeping this information relevant and up to date is essential for our high paced society.
-This is why the EIA has added some new features to its website.
+Keeping this information relevant and up to date is essential for our high-paced society, which is why the EIA has added some new features to its website.
 These features give users an enhanced look at the electric grid and its power sources.

 Hourly Electricity Generation by Energy Source

 The hourly generation by source takes a look at which sources are generating power.
-With this tool, individuals discover which sources generate the most power and when.
+It lets individuals determine when each source produces the most and how they compare to each other.